OctopusButtons/demons-souls-trainer/README.md

 - **Discussions** area
 - **Issues** area

-# Virus Scan
+# Virus Scan?
 For what it's worth, the packaged exe of the original looks clean in anti-virus.

 # Bio Note
-I have no programming skills or understanding though I've contributed to projects in documentation and images/thumbnails.
+I have no programming skills or understanding though I've contributed to projects in documentation and images/thumbnails and support.
+If I can help you (reader) in some way, let me know.